jamesrw94/UoB_group_project/Sprints & Project Management/README.md

 James programmed the front-end component routing, and integrated our components with the api service.
 He also set up the JIRA sprints and maneged the Git workflows.

 # Sprints
-Please refer to the the [Sprint Log](Sprint_Logs/) README for a full description of our Sprints, together with the [Meeting Notes](../Meeting_Notes) folder for all of our documented minutes.
+Please refer to the [Sprint Log](Sprint_Logs/README.md) for a full description of our Sprints, including meeting minutes.

+Please refer to the the [Meeting Notes](../Meeting_Notes/README.md) for all of our documented minutes, prior to the start of the Sprints.

+All team members were present for each meeting, except for 9th March, which helped to facilitate productivity.

 # Git and CI/CD